-- When barred, carrying the whip longer than three (3) movements. - When there is any doubt in regard to fitness to compete after a fall at warm up area or before entering the competition arena. - 8.
+- Horse and Athlete combination not being able to fulfill the requirements of the level; - The performance is against the welfare of the Horse; - Horse and Athlete combination not entering the competition arena within ninety (90) seconds after the bell.
+Except where a valid reason thereto has been informed to the Judge at C, valid reason may be losing a shoe etc); - When barred, carrying the whip longer than three (3) movements. - When there is any doubt in regard to fitness to compete after a fall at warm up area or before entering the competition arena. - 8.
 Penalty Points.
-The penalty points are deducted on each Judge's sheet from the total points obtained by the competitor. - 9.
+The penalty points are deducted on each Judge's sheet from the total points obtained by the Athlete. - 9.
 Execution of movement at certain point.
-In a movement that must be carried out at a certain point of the arena, it should be done at the moment when the competitor's body is above this point, except in transitions where the horse approaches the letter from a diagonal or perpendicular to the point where the letters are positioned.
-In this case, the transitions must be done when the horse's nose reaches the track at the letter so that the horse is straight in the transition.
+In a movement that must be carried out at a certain point of the arena, it should be done at the moment when the Athlete's body is above this point, except in transitions where the Horse approaches the letter from a diagonal or perpendicular to the point where the letters are positioned.
+In this case, the transitions must be done when the Horse's nose reaches the track at the letter so that the Horse is straight in the transition.
 This includes the execution of flying changes. - 10.
 Beginning / End of test.
-A test begins with the entry at A and ends after the salute at the end of the test, as soon as the horse moves forward.
+A test begins with the entry at A and ends after the salute at the end of the test, as soon as the Horse moves forward.
 Any incidents before the beginning or after the end of the test have no effect on the marks.
-The competitor should leave the arena in the way that is prescribed in the text of the test.
+The Athlete should leave the arena in the way that is prescribed in the text of the test.